rayjcwu/dummy-es-auth-plugin/README.md

 # dummy-es-auth-plugin

 A dummy ElasticSearch authentication plugin.
-This plugin works on ElasticSearch 5.1.2 only
+This plugin works on ElasticSearch 5.1.2 only.

 # Install